Terms and conditions

 (b) unscheduled maintenance performed outside Normal Business Hours, provided that the Supplier has used reasonable endeavours to give the Customer at least 6 Normal Business Hours’ notice in advance.

-4.3 The Supplier will, as part of the Services and at no additional cost to the Customer, provide the Customer with the Supplier’s standard customer support services during Normal Business Hours in accordance with the Supplier’s Support Services Policy in effect at the time that the Services are provided.
+4.3 The Supplier will, as part of the Services provide the Customer with the Supplier’s standard customer support services during Normal Business Hours in accordance with the Supplier’s Support Services Policy in effect at the time that the Services are provided and provided that the customer has an active support package.
 The Supplier may amend the Support Services Policy in its sole and absolute discretion from time to time.
 The Customer may purchase enhanced support services separately at the Supplier’s then current rates.
+Free support is not provided during holiday periods.
+So that we can best assist you, please submit a support ticket first prior to calling.

 5. Customer data